Marcus-Sarcina/sarcina_ml_strategy/README.md

 > The Sarcina organization is not responsible for and does not encourage illicit or scandalous activity on their platform, and is not building that platform with the desires of such users in mind.

-##  6. <a name='MachineLearningUseCasesfortheSarcinaAnalyticEnvironment'></a>Data Analysis and Machine Learning Practices and Use Cases for the Sarcina Analytic Environment
+##  6. <a name='DataAnalysisandMachineLearningPracticesandUseCasesfortheSarcinaAnalyticEnvironment'></a>Data Analysis and Machine Learning Practices and Use Cases for the Sarcina Analytic Environment

-### Datasets available within the Analytic Environment
+###  6.1. <a name='DatasetsavailablewithintheAnalyticEnvironment'></a>Datasets available within the Analytic Environment
 1. Call records
 	1. Proxy user IDs for all parties to the call
 	1. Unmasked user IDs for certificate issuers involved in the call